 Check your Trees

 If you notice any tree branches that extend close to your home, it would be smart to remove them.
-Strong winds can easily cause the nearby branches to sway or break; these branches can projectile towards your windows, roof, and siding.
-If you have young, smaller trees, take note that they are vulnerable to blowing away all together.
-Use stakes to properly secure them to the ground.
+Strong winds can easily cause the nearby branches to sway or break; these branches can projectile toward your windows, roof, and siding.
+If you have young, smaller trees, take note that they are vulnerable to blowing away altogether.
+Use stakes to secure them to the ground properly.